 A day trader trades stocks multiple times in one day to acquire benefits during small fluctuations of the highly liquid markets.

-Generally, when investing or buying and selling stocks, a trader buys the stocks at a lower price and tries to sell it at a higher price.
+Generally, when investing or buying, and selling stocks, a trader buys the stocks at a lower price and tries to sell them at a higher price.
 However, a day trader works differently.
 They also purchase and sell stocks but in a few hours rather than years.

 Let’s explore the pros and cons of day trading.

 When a day trader understands the details of these trades, it is easy to earn high profits in a very short duration.
 Hence, a large number of investors invest in this market regularly.
 Here’s why:

 One of the best reasons for choosing day trading is because it allows an array of trading strategies such as counter-trend trading, breakout trading, and trend-following trading.

 As the name suggests, counter-trend trading includes strategies that move in the opposite direction of the trend.
 These traders try to catch the changes and corrections, which may occur in the market after a long period of downtrend or uptrend.
 However, this trading strategy is not for risk-averse traders because it involves high market risks.

 In the breakout trading style, day traders try to keep up with initial volatility, which surfaces after price breaks.
 Using this strategy, day traders can create a pending order that is set to catch the breakout.
 This is possible because pending orders are moved to market orders when the price touches a pre-decided level.